ICE expansion

 How to do it:

-If you discover a proposed facility your tactics will vary.
-Stopping a city sale or lease is different from stopping a private one.
-If you can recruit someone with experience in public projects or permitting, they will be invaluable.
+If you can recruit someone with experience in construction, public projects or permitting, they will be invaluable.
 Consider college students studying public planning and policy, too.
-If you can’t find someone with experience in blocking (or pushing) projects, find and study success stories, or join a Detention Watch Network training (below.)

 Detention Watch Network has extensive information about ICE, including it’s expansion tactics.
 Founded in 1997, it is a dues-based membership, which provides some privacy for participants.
 Visit their web site to learn more about their efforts, or sign up to learn how people in other areas are pushing back.
-We’re told they will address how to block new facilities.
-You will need to provide personal details to register, but there is no fee for the February 19th training from 1-2:30pm PT.
+They hold regular trainings, too.

-Check Sludge Media’s map of ICE contractors nationwide.
-This includes local businesses providing computer services, van conversions, cleaning services…any company taking money from ICE.
-Browse through the markers in your area to see who to go talk to.
-While this won’t show contracts they haven’t yet signed, visibility and pressure on current contractors may act as a deterrent.
+You don’t have to stop with blocking new detention locations.
+Existing sites require civilian contractor support.
+Sludge Media has created a map of ICE contractors nationwide, including computer services, van conversions, cleaning services…any company taking money from ICE.
+Browse through the markers in your area to see who to talk to.
+The list isn’t comprehensive, and only includes signed contracts, but visibility and pressure on current contractors may act as a deterrent for companies considering signing new contracts.